3118 Browns Mill Rd.

 The Jonesborough Historic District encompasses a wide area of 120 acres (49 hectares) and has several historic buildings within itself.
 The area reflects a mix of architectural styles, however the more prominent ones include the Queen Anne, Federal and Greek Revival styles.
 A visitor center is located in this area to guide the visitors though the maze of historic structures.
 A stroll down the lanes of the district would take you back to the 19th century.
 The district has been preserved and maintained pretty well.
 Culture and history enthusiasts will fall in love with this place.

-Stretching over 100 acres (404686 sq. m), Maple Lane Farms is a family-farm that carries out several entertaining family activities all throughout the year.
+Stretching over 100 acres (40 hectares), Maple Lane Farms is a family-farm that carries out several entertaining family activities all throughout the year.
 Beginning with berry picking in summer to Halloween celebrations in October, this farm is a great family outing with fresh gifts and sweet memories to take home.

 Exchange Place: Gaines-Preston Farm will take you back to the 1850s with its restored structures from the 19th Century.
 This living history farm will give a glimpse of how farm life was through demonstrations such as how things were bought through exchanging items.
 Check out the basketry, spinning, candle dipping and quilting work stations.
 They also have period livestock in the farm.
 Every necessity was either grown or made during that era.
 This place shows how in this fast paced life where everything is available in a jiffy, it was not so in that time.
 Only salt was bought.
 It is a great place to visit during festivals like Spring Garden Fair, Fall Folk Arts Festival, Witches Wynd and Christmas in the Country.